Internet Crimes Against Children

-If you are reading this, chances are that you or a loved one was arrested for using the internet to meet a minor for the purposes of committing a lewd act.
+If you are reading this, chances are that you or a loved one has been arrested for using the Internet to meet a minor for the purposes of committing a lewd act.

 You may have been on Craigslist or another website, you may have been lured into a conversation with someone who identified themselves as being under 18 (often the chosen age is 14), the conversation may have quickly turned to matters of sex.
 Explicit sex.
 Perhaps the person on the other end wanted you to meet them and you consented.
 You may have driven to a fast food restaurant or a park a great distance from your location.
 When you arrived you may have found that the person you thought you were going to meet was not there.
 It was the police.
 You were arrested and interrogated in a mobile trailer unit and videotaped.
 You were understandably terrified.
 All of this happened rather impulsively and you now realize that you made a grave mistake.
 At the same time, you’re feeling like you were trolled and entrapped by the police who took advantage of you in a moment of weakness.

-Another scenario is that you struck up an online relationship with someone who is younger than 18, perhaps they claimed to be 18.
+Another scenario is that you struck up an online relationship with someone who is younger than 18 but perhaps claimed to be 18.
 Perhaps they claimed to be 16.
 Perhaps the images you were sent of the person revealed a person who very easily could have been over 18 years old.
-Unfortunately a parent or other adult found out and reported the contact to the police, and you’ve now been arrested.
+A parent or another adult found out and reported the contact to the police, and you’ve now been arrested.
 Even though you only made arrangements to meet the minor and never actually went to meet the person.

 Unfortunately, you are facing very serious charges.
 If you actually went to meet the minor, the case will be charged as a felony punishable by up to 4 years in state prison.
 Even if this was a sting operation and there was no actual minor present, only police at the designated meeting place to arrest you, it will still be charged as a felony.